How Conferences Work

 There are two reasons for holding an AI Conference:

-1. Education – The instructor explains to the student the nature of the violation.
+- Education – The instructor explains to the student the nature of the violation.
 This is a learning opportunity for the student undertaken with the hope that the student will never violate the AI Code again.

-2. Fair Process – The student has an opportunity to explain his or her actions to the instructor and to either accept responsibility for the violation or not accept responsibility for the violation.
+- Fair Process – The student has an opportunity to explain his or her actions to the instructor and to either accept responsibility for the violation or not accept responsibility for the violation.

-Students have the right to opt-out of an AI Conference with the instructor and vice-versa for compelling reasons.
+Students have the right to opt-out of an AI Conference with the instructor and vice-versa.
 In this case, the instructor forwards the case to the Office of Student Conduct and Conflict Resolution for follow-up.
-Students must communicate to either the instructor or the Office of Student Conduct and Conflict Resolution whether they accept responsibility for the violation or request a panel hearing.
+Again, the 7-day time frame is used to move the case forward to resolution.
+If the student fails to respond to the Office of Student Conduct and Conflict Resolution’s request for response, the case will be forwarded to a hearing panel which is the maximum process right afforded to students.

 During the Conference

-• At the beginning of the conference, the student is asked to review the rights printed on the Student Response side of the Incident Report Form.
+- At the beginning of the conference, the student is asked to review the rights printed on the Student Response side of the Incident Report Form.

-• The instructor and student discuss the incident and why it violated the AI Code as well as the sanction proposed by the instructor.
+- The instructor and student discuss the incident and why it violated the AI Code as well as the sanction proposed by the instructor.

-• The student is asked to mark whether they accept responsibility and to sign the form or request a panel hearing.
+- The student is asked to mark whether they accept responsibility or request a hearing and to sign the form.
 The student may pause the conference for up to two (2) business days to consider how to respond to the allegation.
 The student may choose to end the conference without completing the form.
-If the student chooses to not complete the form (whether with the instructor or the Office of Student Conduct and Conflict Resolution), the case will be forwarded to a hearing panel which is the maximum process right afforded to students.
+If the student chooses to not complete the form, the case will be referred to the Office of Student Conduct and Conflict Resolution for follow up.

 After the Conference

-• If it is a first violation and no hearing will be held (student accepts responsibility), the final step is for the student to complete the RAISE Academic Integrity Tutorial and meet with the Academic Integrity Coordinator to sign the Formal Notice of First Academic Integrity Violation.
+- If it is a first violation and no hearing will be held (student accepts responsibility), the final step is for the student to complete the RAISE Academic Integrity Tutorial and meet with the Academic Integrity Coordinator to sign the Formal Notice of First Academic Integrity Violation.